-Small and Frequent Project Status Reports with PMPeople
+Small and Frequent Project Status Reports

 The city of Denver set out in 1988 to build a new airport to replace the existing one, Stapleton Airport.
 Costs would be reduced, pollution and air-traffic delays would be eliminated, and growth would be assured.
 The new Denver International Airport (DIA) was scheduled to open on October 31, 1993.
 Finally, it was partially opened in 1995.
 What happened?